ispalliance/api-clients/.docs/README.md

 ### Guzzle

-This is very low-level of managin our API's.
+This is very low-level of managing our APIs.
 It's basically only configured Guzzle client with credentials to single application.

 Official documentation for [Guzzle is here](https://guzzle.readthedocs.io/en/latest/quickstart.html).